-Based on this evidence, the company has not been able to show evidence that all operational activities have been assessed for risk and have been carried out in accordance with the HIRADC documents owned.
+Based on this evidence, there are company operational activities that have not been carried out in accordance with their HIRADC.

-/erified by :
+Verified by :

-NCR No. : 2022.03 Issued by : Mia Rahmah Qadryani Date Issued : 05 September 2022 Time Limit : Next Surveillance NC Grade : Minor Date of Closing : Standard Ref. & : Requirement ' The linit of certification keeps parties informed of its progress including against agreed Evidence observed (filled by a auditor): UoC showed the SOP in handling workers grievances No. SOP/SOS/08 validated on 24 March 2022 by the President Director.
-This policy explained that the complaints can be submitted to HRD then will be record in the complaint settlement report.
-Based on the field visit and the interview with the occupants in housing area, there were a grievances related to housing facilities which has been informed as a grievance to the UoC but there were no information updates related to the grievance which has been reported, for instance: The grievance related to septic tank in housing area of division 5 in Estate A and the grievance related to roof leak in housing area of Division 3 in Estate A. Based on the grievance record from all suggestion box in PT Bio Inti Agrindo period of 2021 to 2022, there was no grievance reported through suggestion box.
-In addition, based on the logbook of PT BIA internal grievance, it's known that in 2022 there was only two grievances and not related to facilities as informed during field visit. w the evidence that every complain nt has been documented in accordance with its procedures and Root Cause Analysis (filled b omplaint handling to the parties. y organization audited): Correction (filled by organizati ion audited): Corrective Action (filled by or ganization audited): Assessor Evaluation and Co nclusion (filled by auditor): Verified by :
+NCR No. : 2022.03 Issued by : : Hasiholan Sihombing Date Issued : 05 September 2022 Time Limit : : Next Surveillance NC Grade : Minor Date of Closing : : Standard Ref. & Requirement : 4.2.3 The unit of certification keeps parties informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders.

+- 1. UoC showed the SOP in handling workers grievances No. SOP/SOS/08 validated on 24 March 2022 by the President Director.
+This policy explained that the complaints can be submitted to HRD then will be record in the complaint settlement report. - 2.
+Based on the field visit and the interview with the occupants in housing area, there were a grievances related to housing facilities which has been informed as a grievance to the UoC but there were no information updates related to the grievance which has been reported, for instance: The grievance related to roof leak in housing area of Division 3 and 7 in Estate B. - 3.
+Based on the grievance record from all suggestion box in PT Bio Inti Agrindo period of 2021 to 2022, there was no grievance reported through suggestion box.
+In addition, based on the logbook of PT BIA internal grievance, it's known that in 2022 there was only two grievances and not related to facilities as informed during field visit.

+UoC has not been able to show the evidence that every complaint has been documented in accordance with its procedures and informing the progress of the complaint handling to the parties.

+Verified by :

-NCR No. : 2022.04 Issued by : Rahmat Abdiansyah Date Issued : 06 September 2022 Time Limit : ASA-2 NC Grade : Minor Date of Closing : Standard Ref. & Requirement : 4.3.1 Contributions to communit consultation with local comm e based on the results of
+NCR No. : 2022.04 Issued by : Rahmat Abdiansyah Date Issued : 06 September 2022 Time Limit : ASA-2 NC Grade : Minor Date of Closing : Standard Ref. & Requirement : 4.3.1 Contributions to community consultation with local community re based on the results of